hydpy-dev/hydpy/hydpy/docs/rst/model_overview.rst

 There are currently four land model families.

-:ref:`HydPy-H` follows the ideas and terminology of the wordwide applied HBV model.
+:ref:`HydPy-H` follows the ideas and terminology of the worldwide applied HBV model.
 Besides |hland_96|, which implements the original HBV96 model :cite:p:`ref-Lindstrom1997HBV96`, :ref:`HydPy-H` provides combination models.
 |hland_96p| contains components of the HBV-like model PREVAH